David B. Champagne

-David Bernard Champagne (November 13, 1932 - May 28, 1952) was a United States Marine Corps corporal who received the Medal of Honor posthumously for heroism above and beyond the call of duty on May 28, 1952, against Chinese forces in Korea during the Korean War.
+David Bernard Champagne (November 13, 1932 – May 28, 1952) was a United States Marine Corps corporal who received the Medal of Honor posthumously for heroism above and beyond the call of duty on May 28, 1952, against Chinese forces in Korea during the Korean War.
 Champagne was mortally wounded after saving the lives of three Marines from an enemy grenade blast during a hill fight while serving in the 1st Marine Division.

-Biography

 Early life

-David Bernard Champagne was born on November 13, 1932, in Waterville, Maine to Bernard Leo Champagne and Anna Osborne Champagne.

-Champagne attended public schools in Wakefield, Rhode Island and worked at the local community theatre prior to enlisting, at the age of 18, in the United States Marine Corps on March 7, 1951, in Boston, Massachusetts.
+David Bernard Champagne was born on November 13, 1932, in Waterville, Maine, to Bernard Leo Champagne and Anna Osborne Champagne.
+He attended public schools in Wakefield, Rhode Island, and worked at the local community theatre prior to enlisting, at the age of 18, in the United States Marine Corps on March 7, 1951, in Boston, Massachusetts.

 Marine Corps service

-Champagne received recruit training at Parris Island, South Carolina, and then was stationed at Camp Pendleton, California, for further training from June - August prior to being assigned to the 1st Marine Division which was part of the Eighth U.S. Army (EUSAK) in Korea.
+Champagne received recruit training at Parris Island, South Carolina, and then was stationed at Camp Pendleton, California, for further training from June – August prior to being assigned to the 1st Marine Division, which was part of the Eighth United States Army in Korea.
 He was assigned to A Company, 1st Battalion, 7th Marine Regiment.

 On August 25, 1951, the 7th Marines in Korea were ordered to relieve American and South Korean Army troops in the Punchbowl region of east-central Korea.
 On September 9, the 1st Battalion, 7th Marines were ordered to seize Hill 673.
 The hill was taken on September 12 with the help of the 2nd Battalion, 7th Marines.
 Afterwards the 7th Marines were in reserve.
 For the next six months the entire 1st Marine Division was in positional warfare.
 There were some local skirmishes and clashes but no real operation offensives were initiated.
 Champagne had deployed to Korea in October 1951.

 The 7th Marines were in division reserve after completing its redeployment from its positions in east-central Korea in March 1952 to relieve a South Korean Army division in western Korea.
 On May 11, the 7th Marines was moved out of reserve and replaced the 5th Marines at the front which was defending positions from enemy approaches to Seoul, the capital of South Korea.
 On May 26, A Company and C Company's Second Platoon, 1st Battalion, 7th Marines, were given a mission to take an enemy held hill to begin early in the morning under the cover of darkness on May 28.
 The C Company platoon was to be used as a diversionary force.